tjbrez/parparty/README.md

 # Parparty
-The Parparty app is for use out on a golf course to keep scores and see standings on the live leaderboard.
+The Parparty app makes it easy to enter scores and view a live leaderboard while playing a round of golf.
 It currently supports stroke play, best ball, and scrambles.

 ### Developer Setup: